The 5 Best POS Systems for Restaurants in 2024

 However, SpotOn doesn’t offer as wide a range of POS hardware and accessories as competitors, so if you want all your equipment bases covered, you’re better off with a provider like Clover or Square.

 SpotOn’s POS system comes with the basic features necessary for restaurants, including menu and table plan management, payment processing, and reporting tools.
+Its menu and table management functions are on par with big guns like Clover, allowing for full table plan customization, and separate menus and items variations.

 The software also has an automatic offline functionality, which means none of your data will be lost if your connection is.